 Meals Containing Cold Rice

 Many dishes are made with cold rice, for example, sushi and other Indian dishes.
-If you are eating these dishes make sure that the rice is properly refrigerated, or you may feel rather unwell following the meal.

 Remaining sushi leftovers or other food items which contain cold rice will require the same handling and storage as plain cold rice.